thanegill/itc280/articles/12_02_28_assignment7.md

 The only files that are absolutely needed are the header.php and footer.php.

-Any files in the js or css fodler are automatically link to in the head.
+Any files in the js or css fodler are automatically link into the head.
 No manual linking!

-Any CSS image or font link should be linked relative to the css file like this:
+Any CSS image or font links should be linked relative to the css file like this:

 	body {
 		width: 760px;